Check if your property can be released

 - Police incident number

-- Item number and description of the propery item that can be found on the property receipt
+- Item number and description of the property item that can be found on the property receipt

 The Property Control Section will check to make sure your property can be released.
 This may take two to five business days.

 If the property can be released to you, Salem Police Property Control staff will make an appointment with you to come get your property.

 Appointments can be scheduled for Tuesdays, Thursdays, and Fridays between the hours of 9 a.m. to 11 a.m. and between 1 p.m. to 4 p.m.

 Bring the following items with you to your appointment: